-The Hollyridge Trail was probably the most popular and well-known hiking trail to the Hollywood Sign.
-Not only did it offer decent views of the sign along the way, it was also the shortest and easiest way to get to the Hollywood Sign.
+The Hollyridge Trail was probably the most popular and well-known hiking trail to the Hollywood Sign before the closure.
+Not only did it offer decent views of the sign along the way, but it was also the shortest and by far the easiest way to get to the Hollywood Sign.

 It’s always sad to lose a hiking trail.
-But you knew it was coming.
-Rather than fret about it, just use the Canyon Drive Trail.
-And if you don’t absolutely need to be that close to the Sign, you can always head out to the Griffith Observatory for distant views of the Sign and a few other hiking trails.
+But rather than fret about it, just use the Canyon Drive Trail.
+And if you don’t absolutely need to be that close to the Sign, you can always head out to the Griffith Observatory for distant views of the Sign and a few other trails.

 If you are so inclined, here’s the address: